DonleeP/DonleeP/README.md

 # 👋 Hi there!
 Welcome to my GitHub!

 ## 🚀 About Me
-👨‍💻 I'm a **Computer Science Student** that is a freshman @University of Wisconsin-Green Bay passionate about technology and innovation and looking to connect and learn with people in the world of technology!
+👨‍💻 I'm a **Computer Science Student** that is a Sophmore @University of Wisconsin-Green Bay passionate about technology and innovation and looking to connect and learn with people in the world of technology!
 🌟 Dedicated to making an impact in the field of software engineering and beyond.
 📚 Currently expanding my knowledge in **algorithms**, **data structures**, and **web development**.

 ## 🛠️ Skills & Tools
-💻 Programming: `Python`, `C`
+💻 Programming: `Python`, `C`, `Java`
 🌐 Web Development: `HTML`, `CSS`

 ## 🎯 Current Focus